praxis/praxis/reference/request-life-cycle.md

 ## Hooking Into the Request Life Cycle

-There are two types of hooks you can use to run a block of code during the life cycle of a request.
-You can register a callback to be run either `before` or `after` any of the available stages.
+There are three types of hooks you can use to run a block of code during the life cycle of a request.
+You can register a callback to be run either `before`, `after` or `around` any of the available stages.

 Installing callbacks is done directly from your controller.
-Just use the class DSL methods `before` and `after`.
-These methods take the name of the stage to hook into, a list of options, and a callback block.
+Just use the class DSL methods `before`, `after` or `around` that comes with the Praxis::Callback concerns(already included by the Praxis::Controller module).
+Each of these methods take the name of the stage to hook into, an optional list of options, and a callback block.

+The name of the stage can be any of the ones described above: `:load_request`, `:validate` (including ```:validate, :headers_and_params``` or ```:validate, :payload``` to tap into a sub-stage only ), `:action` or `:response`.

-The only option supported at the time of this writing is `actions`, which allows the caller to restrict the callback to a set of named actions.
+The only option supported at the time of this writing is `:actions`, which allows the caller to restrict the callback to be applied only to a set of named actions.
 Passing no `actions` option is logically equivalent to passing every possible action in your controller.
 More options for callbacks might be introduced in the future.

-To install your hook before or after a substage, add the second stage name after the first.
+To install your hook for a substage, add the second stage name after the first (i.e. ```after :validate, :payload ...``` ).
 If you completely omit the stage name, Praxis will default to the `action` stage because that's the most common use case.

 Here are some examples of how to register callbacks: